Shaurya-47/uk-rainfall-api/README.md

 # uk-rainfall-api
-Repository containing a data pipeline that extracts, saves, and displays the latest UK rainfall data for all measurement stations on a map (latest readings and aggregated daily readings).
-The data is fetched from the Environment Agency (EA) API
+Repository containing a data pipeline that extracts, saves, and displays UK rainfall data for all measurement stations on a map (latest readings and aggregated daily readings).
+Data is fetched from the Environment Agency (EA) API
 (https://environment.data.gov.uk/flood-monitoring/doc/rainfall).

 ## Screenshot of a map generated from the latest data: